jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         we reiterate; they are only possible in some very specific occasions, generally in well-defined vertical defects.</p>\n"
   - questions:
-    - question: Is the dental mobility produced by periodontitis reversible?
+    - question: Is dental mobility produced by periodontitis reversible?
       answer: "<p>Mobility usually persists despite periodontal treatment because, unfortunately; the general level of bone never recovers.
 The teeth that show mobility at the time of diagnosis could be lost in the short or medium term